-- 6.2.1 Committee Membership: - a.
-Composition voting: The MEC shall be a standing committee consisting of the following voting members: - the Officers of the Medical Staff, - the Immediate Past President(s) of the Medical Staff, - the Department Chairs, - the Chair of the Credentials Committee. - the Chair of the Peer Excellence Committee, - two to seven elected At-Large Members (except that no more than 66 2/3% of the - At- Large Members can be Members who practice primarily at the same separately certified hospital, provided such limitation shall expire eight years after the adoption of these unified bylaws), and - a representative of the APP staff elected by the APPs (except that the APP representative shall not vote on medical staff credentialing or disciplinary matters.)
+6.2.1 Committee Membership:

+- a.
+Composition voting: The MEC shall be a standing committee consisting of the following voting members: the Officers of the Medical Staff, the Immediate Past President of the Medical Staff, the Department Chairs, the Chair of the Credentials Committee, and four (4) elected At-Large Members.
 The chair will be the President of the Medical Staff. - b.
-Composition nonvoting: The non-voting attendees to the MEC shall consist of the CEO and Hospital President, Chief Medical Officer (CMO), the Chief Clinical Officer (CCO), the Chief Quality Officer (CQO), the Chief Nursing Officer (CNO), - c.
+Composition nonvoting: The non-voting attendees to the MEC shall consist of the CEO and Hospital President, , the Chief Clinical Officer (CCO), Vice President of Medical Affairs (VPMA) the Chief Quality Officer (CQO), the Chief Nursing Officer (CNO), a representative of the Board of Directors, (if designated by the Board.)
+The MEC may also authorize APP representation and may specify a nominating process to select such representative. - c.
 Removal from MEC: A Medical Staff Officer or Department Chair who is removed from his/her position in accordance with Section 4.7 and/or Section 5.2 above will automatically lose his/her membership on the MEC. - 6.2.2 Duties: The duties of the MEC, as delegated by the Medical Staff, shall be to: - a.
 Serve as the final decision-making body of the Medical Staff in accordance with the Medical Staff bylaws and provide oversight for all Medical Staff functions; - b.
 Coordinate the implementation of policies adopted by the Board; - c.
 Submit recommendations to the Board concerning all matters relating to appointment, reappointment, staff category, Department assignments, clinical privileges, and corrective action; - d.
-Report to the Board and to the staff for the overall quality and efficiency of professional patient care services provided by individuals with clinical privileges and coordinate the participation of the Medical Staff in organizational performance improvement activities;
+Report to the Board and to the staff for the overall quality and efficiency of professional patient care services provided by individuals with clinical privileges and coordinate the participation of the Medical Staff in organizational performance improvement activities; - e.
+Take reasonable steps to encourage and monitor ethical, professional conduct and competent clinical performance on the part of practitioners. - f.
+Make recommendations to the Board on medical administrative and, as requested, on hospital management matters;